andrea13042003/bite-and-brew-cafe-app/README.md

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)
 ![Build](https://img.shields.io/badge/build-passing-brightgreen.svg)

-> A multi-microservice restaurant application built with Java Spring Boot, Node.js, and Python Flask with a modern React frontend.
+> A multi-microservice cafe application built with Java Spring Boot, Node.js, and Python Flask with a modern React frontend.

 ---

 ## 🚀 Project Overview
-**Bite & Brew** is a full-stack restaurant web app with a microservices architecture.
+**Bite & Brew** is a full-stack cafe web app with a microservices architecture.
 Customers can register, browse the menu, add items to the cart, place orders, and provide feedback.
 Admins can manage the menu users.

 ---